 After further efforts made by different people and activists, it became a non-poaching place and came to be known as Kaziranga Game Sanctuary in 1916.
 Again, in 1950, it was renamed as Kaziranga Wildlife Sanctuary by the-then environmentalist P. D. Stracey.
 Its unique features bagged it the position of World Heritage Site on Feb 11, 1975.

-Kaziranga National Orchid Park.
-In the radius of a few kilometres, there is the National Orchid Park which houses around 500 species of orchids.
+In a radius of a few kilometers, there is the National Orchid Park which houses around 500 species of orchids.
 Also, the orchid park consists of 132 species of leafy vegetables and 46 species of bamboo, cane.

-Photography.
 The lush forest, alluring water bodies, and adventurous animals will urge you to capture them on camera.
-So, if you are fond of wildlife photography, this the place for you.
+So, if you are fond of wildlife photography, this is the place for you.

-A day out in Tribal village.
-You can head to the nearby villages of Kaziranga that holds the true heritage of Assam.
-The amazing handicrafts by the local women will woo your mind.
-The beautifully-woven shawls and sarees in the traditional method are amazing.
+You can head to the nearby villages of Kaziranga that hold the true heritage of Assam.
+The amazing handicrafts by the local women will leave you mighty impressed.
+The beautifully woven shawls and sarees in the traditional method are amazing.

-Boat Safari.
-You would love to explore the River Brahmaputra while enjoying Boat Safari.
+You would love to explore River Brahmaputra while enjoying Boat Safari.
 Those gigantic Dolphins are a delight to the eyes.
 Though, these dolphins are smaller than the ones found in the ocean but equally amusing.

 A magnificent park that is inhabited by some of the dangerous creatures of nature.
 Famous for one-horned rhinoceros, it can be an enthralling experience for anyone.
 The park is 2,085.6 km via NH27, 2,909.2 km via NH27, 1,180.0 km via NH27, 3,136.0 km via NH 44 away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

-Air.
-The nearest airports are Guwahati International Airport aka Lokpriya Gopinath Bordoloi International Airport and Jorhat Airport which are situated at a distance of 217 kilometres and 97 kilometres respectively.
+The nearest airports are Guwahati International Airport aka Lokpriya Gopinath Bordoloi International Airport and Jorhat Airport which are situated at a distance of 217 kilometers and 97 kilometers respectively.
 Lokpriya Gopinath Bordoloi International Airport is considered the easiest option to arrive from any corner of India or overseas.
 Also, the road connectivity from the airport to the park is absolutely perfect.
 So, no inconvenience.
 You can easily take a bus, auto or taxi to reach the park.

-Rail.
-The nearest railway station is Furkating Junction Railway Station which is located in Golaghat district of Assam with a distance of just 75 kilometres from the park.
-The railway station is well-established and housing all the facilities right from restaurants, hotels etc. The frequent buses and taxis make your journey easier towards the park.
-The railway station is well-connected to other major cities of India like Delhi, Mumbai, Kolkata and Chennai.
+The nearest railway station is Furkating Junction Railway Station which is located in the Golaghat district of Assam with a distance of just 75 kilometers from the park.
+The railway station is well-established and housing all the facilities right from restaurants, hotels, etc. The frequent buses and taxis make your journey easier towards the park.
+The railway station is well-connected to other major cities of India like Delhi, Mumbai, Kolkata, and Chennai.

-Road.
-Kaziranga National park is situated on the National Highway 37 which is the reason it is connected to major cities of Assam such as Guwahati, Tezpur, Jorhat, Golaghat, Dimapur, Nagaon and many.
-For the neighbour states, these major cities can be reached by hiring buses and trains.
+Kaziranga National Park is situated on the National Highway 37 which is the reason it is connected to major cities of Assam such as Guwahati, Tezpur, Jorhat, Golaghat, Dimapur, Nagaon, and many.
+For the neighboring states, these major cities can be reached by hiring buses and trains.
 Once you reach, you can easily get local government and private buses to reach the park.